Pajaro, California: Geography

 Pajaro lies in the Pajaro Valley, with the Pajaro River forming the community's and the county's northern boundary.
 The city of Watsonville is across the river to the northwest, Santa Cruz County.

 According to the United States Census Bureau, the Pajaro CDP has a total area of 0.9 sqmi, all of it land.

 History

 The Pajaro post office operated from 1872 to 1873 and from 1882 to 1888.

 The oldest building in the community is the Porter-Vallejo Mansion.
-Constructed in the 1840s and remodeled multiple times, it was acquired in 1991and converted into a public library/senior citizen center.
+Constructed in the 1840s and remodeled multiple times, it was acquired in 1991 and converted into a public library/senior citizen center.
 It also houses a day-care facility for the children of migrant farm workers.
-Supervisor Del Piero, a Pajaro native, also secured major federal grants to acquire and completely rebuild the public water system in 1984, and transferred it to the newly created Pajaro Community Services District.
+Supervisor Marc Del Piero, a Pajaro native, also secured major federal grants to acquire and completely rebuild the public water system in 1984, and transferred it to the newly created Pajaro Community Services District.

 On Monday, May 11, 1903, President Theodore Roosevelt stopped in Pajaro for a ten-minute whistle-stop address on his way to Santa Cruz.
 He arrived in his special train via the Southern Pacific at 8:50am and left at 9:00am.

 The town was heavily flooded in 1995, 1998, and 2023.